Wisdom Tooth Extraction

 - Pus in the extracted area

-What are the symptoms of wisdom tooth infection?
+What are the causes of the pain during the wisdom tooth?

 Is wisdom tooth removal painful?